 Steve Rhode, the Get Out of Debt Guy, warns readers that bankruptcy attorneys are reporting major problems on the horizon for people with student loan debt.
 Bankruptcy attorneys have noted a significant increase of student loan debt among potential clients, but very few student loan debtors have a chance of student loans being discharged due to hardship.
 It’s a tough time for graduates, with the unemployment rate still high.

 As my income has changed over the past few years, I’ve tried to avoid lifestyle inflation.
-Sustainable Life Blog tackled this topic recently.
 Three or so years ago, I moved into a nicer apartment, but that’s the only major change I’ve made in my life.
 I’ve spent more on hobbies — particularly one hobby that may at least provide some revenue in the future — but for the most part, my life hasn’t changed.

 Nelson Smith at Sustainable Personal Finance reminds readers of the importance of having a will.
 You can never stress this point enough, and I’m falling behind in updating my documents.